I Attempt to Capture Autumn in a Poem

 Given my years of So Cal weather experience, I am in continuous amazement at the colors each Autumn in shrub and tree and garden.
 My attempts to pencil my thoughts on the page and capture the stunning show never end.

-Last week I offered you my favorite reading selections for the upcoming Christmas season.
 I realize it may appear a tad early to mention the holidays at this juncture when we haven’t even observed All Hallow’s Eve yet.
 However, I wanted to offer readers a proactive way to set their intentions surrounding a time of year that can assault us on every front.

 Also….